 Instructions for Authors

-- Both structured and unstructured abstracts can be accepted.
+- Both structured and unstructured abstracts are acceptable.

 - For original articles, result and conclusion should be included.